Muscle Hypertrophy

 To simplify it tremendously, your muscles need to be challenged with resistance, and they need to both shorten and lengthen under resistance; isometric contraction (where the muscle does not lengthen or shorten; e.g., planks) of any muscle against resistance does not elicit notable muscle hypertrophy.

 Of course, there are lower limits and upper limits for which you will not experience growth.
-For example, one set of an exercise for a given muscle is unlikely to increase muscle mass.
+For example, one set of a single exercise for a given muscle each week is unlikely to increase muscle mass.
 On the other hand, excessive training volume can also inhibit growth.

 As described above, there is evidence that supports nearly every training variable; ultimately, you need to find what’s most comfortable and most effective for you, and utilizing multiple variables is likely the best option.
 For example, you may prefer heavier resistance, lower volume, and longer rest intervals on compound movements and lighter resistance, more volume, and shorter rest on isolation exercises.

-In Art of Anatomy‘s Program Design (coming soon), each of these factors will be outlined with specific recommendations based on a combination of many years of formal education, research evidence, practical experience, and discussion with some of the world’s best bodybuilders and trainers.
+In Art of Anatomy‘s Program Design, each of these factors will be outlined with specific recommendations based on a combination of many years of formal education, research evidence, practical experience, and discussion with some of the world’s best bodybuilders and trainers.

 Metabolic stress

 As previously mentioned, you will likely be able to find research that supports or rejects any theory.
 The research on metabolic stress is yet another example of this scenario.
-In a review by Brad Schoenfeld—world-renowned researcher on exercise and hypertrophy—he states,
+In a review by Brad Schoenfeld, PhD—world-renowned researcher on exercise and hypertrophy—he states,

 “Although metabolic stress does not seem to be an essential component of muscular growth, a large body of evidence shows that it can have a significant hypertrophic effect, either in a primary or secondary manner.”

 In other words, accumulation of metabolites (namely, lactate) may promote muscle growth.
-However, in a separate review analyzing the role of lactate (or lactic acid, abbreviated La), the authors (which include Brad Schoenfeld) stated,
+However, in a separate review analyzing the role of lactate (or lactic acid, abbreviated La−), the authors (which include Dr. Schoenfeld) stated,

 Granted, these are two simple quotes pulled from two reviews of other peer-reviewed research.
 The purpose here is to simply show that metabolite accumulation during exercise could be a factor in maximizing muscle growth.
 Then again, it may not be a major factor.